fstarred/amiga-playground/trainers/README.md

 The typical steps for creating a trainer for a DOS game are:

-1. Create a splash screen with available menu, then store user's selection somewhere on available RAM
+1. Create a splash screen trainer menu, then store user's selection somewhere on available RAM
 2. Create a patch code
 3. Call [LoadSeg()][2] function with game executable.
 This will load file and allocate it on available ram, returning the pointer on it.
 4. Find the final JMP address that the packed file will jump to after depacking has finished.